josephg/diamond-types/README.md

 performance](https://home.seph.codes/public/c3/ins_random/report/index.html).
 So
 in this library I'm worrying about the P2P operation boundary.

-Internally, each client ID is mapped to a local integer.
+Internally, each client ID is mapped to a local *"order"* integer.
 These integers are never sent over the wire, so it doesn't matter if they aren't common between peers.